SysFugy/nsh/README.md

-# Nyash Shell v1.2 (!STILL IN DEVELOPEMENT!)
+# NyaShell v2.0 Recoded (Still in developement)

-Nyash is a minimalist shell written in Ruby.
-It supports basic command-line functionality, bugged autocompletion, and extensibility through user-defined functions.
+Nsh is a minimalist shell written in C. It supports basic command-line functionality, custom modules and unicode.
+There is no command history or auto-completion yet, but it will be soon...

 ### Dependencies

-Nyash requires Ruby to run.
-You can install Ruby via [RVM](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv).
+- gcc
+- bash
+- nasm

 ### Installation Steps